Chief Financial Officer

 Michelle focuses on using data to demonstrate impact of services and promote continuous quality improvement.
 She previously worked at the software company Social Solutions in Baltimore as a Strategic Consultant for large non-profits and government agencies, helping them streamline their data collection systems and measure outcomes through customized reports.
 Prior to this she was a Casework Supervisor at the International Rescue Committee in Silver Spring, where she led the transition to a new case management software system and improved quality assurance processes in addition to supervising resettlement services for refugees and asylees.
 She graduated from the University of Notre Dame with degrees in Political Science and Public Service.

-Erik is the Technology Strategy Manager at KIND where he works to implement the overall strategy for legal services technology projects, primarily focusing on using technology to bridge geographical and communication gaps between clients and attorneys.
+Erik is the Director, Technology at KIND where he works to implement the overall strategy for legal services technology projects, primarily focusing on using technology to bridge geographical and communication gaps between clients and attorneys.
 Prior to joining KIND, Erik held various positions in technology, most recently as a senior consultant at an international managed services provider where he helped medium and large businesses transform from older on-premises networks to modern cloud-based infrastructure.
 In that role, Erik also provided strategic planning and guidance as well as daily management and support for his clients’ systems.
 Previously, Erik was a desktop support engineer at the Washington, DC-based public affairs firm The Glover Park Group.
 Erik has his Bachelor’s of Science degree from DeVry University where he studied network and telecommunications systems management.
 Erik lives in the DC area with his wife, son, 3 cats and a dog.
 When not working Erik enjoys cooking, baking, and traveling.

 Bio coming soon.